surmeliali/Udacity_Nanodegree_Starbucks_Project/README.md

   - `value` (dict of strings) - offer ID or transaction amount

 Feel free to adapt and enhance the project to suit your specific needs.

+## Solution Approach <a name="steps"></a>

+### 1. Data Cleaning
+- Addressing issues related to users not opting into offers.
+- Handling demographic variations and user purchases without receiving or viewing offers.

+### 2. Data Analysis
+- Exploratory Data Analysis (EDA) to uncover patterns and correlations.
+- Identifying significant features influencing offer completion.

+### 3. Model Building
+- Utilizing machine learning models for predicting user responses.
+- Assessing models such as RandomForest and GradientBoosting.

+### 4. Results and Recommendations
+- Presenting findings and actionable insights.
+- Recommending strategies for effective offer targeting.

+## Results <a name="results"></a>

+The main findings of the code can be found at the post available [here](https://surmeliali.medium.com/get-in-line-to-take-the-best-offer-from-starbucks-f9b97ec591c8).

+Our analysis leveraged machine learning techniques to predict offer completion and uncover demographic trends in customer responsiveness.
+Key determinants influencing target selection, including transaction amount, membership duration, starting time, and customer income, were identified through rigorous examination.
+Notably, transaction amount emerged as the most predictive feature, underscoring its critical role in delineating target demographics.

+By employing thorough data preprocessing, training models with RandomForestClassifier, and fine-tuning parameters with GridSearchCV, we achieved an impressive 88.43% accuracy in predicting customer engagement with offers.
+Furthermore, we identified the demographic segments that show the most favorable responses to specific types of offers.Female respond notably higher response rates compared to men, whether it's for buy-one-get-one (BOGO) deals or discounts.
+Men tend to respond slightly more positively to discounts rather than BOGO offers.

+## Licancing, Authors, Acknowledgements <a name="licensing"></a>
+Special thanks to Starbucks and Udacity for providing the data utilized in this project!